 HELP of Southern Nevada

 HELP of Southern Nevada assists families and individuals overcome barriers and attain self-sufficiency through direct services, training, and referrals to community resources.
 HELP received the 2016 NWP Impact Grant to purchase, furniture, fixtures and equipment for the new Shannon West Homeless Youth Center located on the Flamingo Campus.

-For more information on HELP, visit their website at www.helpsonv.org
+For more information on HELP, check this volunteer opportunity list, or visit their website at www.helpsonv.org

 Helping Hands of Vegas Valley

 Helping Hands of Vegas Valley (HHVV) provides services to senior citizens, allowing them to remain living in their homes independently.
 HHVV provides transportation for medical appointments, shopping trips and errands.
 They serve their clients with both a walk in and a delivery food pantry.
 They also provide minor home repair services and a caregiver respite program.
 They received our Founders Gift in 2012 in collaboration with James Seastrand Helping Hands of North Las Vegas and the two organizations merged in April 2019.